 Ita Thao Shopping Street

-There are many delicious things to be had along Ita Thao Shopping Street.
+There are many delicious Taiwanese dishes to be had along Ita Thao Shopping Street.
 If you want a proper sit down meal, then you may want to try aruzay fish which is a specialty of Sun Moon Lake.
 Aruzay fish is a type of fish that breeds extensively in the lake.
 When former President Chiang Kai-shek visited Sun Moon Lake, the locals presented him with aruzay fish which he enjoyed.
 From that moment on, it’s also been known as “president fish”.

 We didn’t try the aruzay fish but we did have this Taiwanese sausage served with a glutinous rice bun.
 It’s tasty but very filling.